murillo128/codec-agnostic-rtp-payload-format/codec-agnostic-rtp-payload-format.md

    Optional parameters: none

-   Encoding considerations: This format is framed (see Section 4.8 in the template document [3]) and contains binary data.
+   Encoding considerations: This format is framed (see Section 4.8 in the template document) and contains binary data.

    Security considerations: TBD.